Phase transitions in a spinless, extended Falicov-Kimball model on the triangular lattice: Results and discussion

 \section{Results and discussion}

-At finite temperature, only few exact calculation results are available on the bipartite (square) lattice without~\cite{maska} and with~\cite{farkov_arxiv} correlated hopping.
-Without correlated hopping (usual FKM) and for half-filled case, they observed that for all finite Coulomb correlation $U>0$ the ground state configuration is checkerboard type that persist up to a critical temperature $T_{c}(U)$.
-At $T_c$ the system undergoes a phase transition to the homogeneous phase.
-The phase transition is of first order for $U\leq 1$ and of second order for $U>1$ ~\cite{maska,farkov_arxiv}.
-With correlated hopping $t^{\prime}$ and $U=0.5$, low temperature phase is an ordered phase and mainly type of checkerboard, axial striped and segregated phase.
+At finite temperature, only a few exact calculation results are available on the bipartite (square) lattice with~\cite{farkov_arxiv} and without~\cite{maska} correlated hopping.
+Without correlated hopping (usual FKM) and for half-filled case, it was observed that for all finite Coulomb correlation $U>0$ the ground state configuration is checkerboard type that persist up to a critical temperature $T_{c}(U)$.
+At $T_c$ the system undergoes a phase transition from ordered phase to the homogeneous phase.
+The phase transition is of first order for $U < 1$ and of second order for $U>1$ ~\cite{maska,farkov_arxiv}.
+With correlated hopping $t^{\prime}$ and $U=0.5$, low temperature phase is an ordered one and mainly, is of type checkerboard, axial striped and segregated phase.
 For $U=0.5$, and for $-1.0 \le t^{\prime} \le 0.55$ the phase transition is of the first order and for $t^{\prime}> 0.55$, phase transition is of the second order.
-In the regime of $t^{\prime}$, where phase is of the checkerboard type critical temperature reduces with increasing $t^{\prime}$ and in the regime where phase is of the type of axial striped and segregated, the critical temperature enhanced with increase in the $t^{\prime}$.
+In the regime of $t^{\prime}$, where phase is of the checkerboard type critical temperature reduces with increasing $t^{\prime}$ and in the regime where phase is of the type of axial striped and segregated, the critical temperature enhances with increase in the $t^{\prime}$.

-Perturbative results for large $U$ indicate that to order $1/U$, the FKM can be mapped onto an Ising antiferromagnet (AFM) in a magnetic field, $H_{eff}=\sum_{\langle ij \rangle} \frac{t^2}{4U}s_{i}s_{j}+\frac{1}{2}(\mu+E_{f})\sum_{i}s_{i}+{\rm constant\,terms}$, where $s_{i}=2\omega_{i}-1,\, s_{i} = -1,1$.
+Perturbative results for large $U$ indicate that to order $1/U$, the FKM can be mapped onto an Ising antiferromagnet (AFM) in a magnetic field, $H_{eff}=\sum_{\langle ij \rangle} \frac{t^2}{4U}s_{i}s_{j}+\frac{1}{2}(\mu+E_{f})\sum_{i}s_{i} +{\rm constant\,terms}$, where $s_{i}=2\omega_{i}-1,\, s_{i} = -1,1$.
 The Ising AFM state on a triangular lattice is frustrated and leads to large degeneracies at low temperature.
 It turns out that this frustration is lifted~\cite{gruber} in higher order perturbation in $1/U$.
 It is therefore quite intriguing that one would expect the effects of frustration to bear on the finite temperature states as on-site Coulomb correlation ($U$) between $d-$ and $f-$ electrons and the chemical potential ($\mu$) are varied.

 There is hardly any exact result for the FKM on the non-bipartite lattice at finite temperature~\cite{maska_tri}.
 Therefore, it is quite interesting to observe the temperature induced phase transitions in the FKM on a triangular lattice.
 We have studied the finite temperature induced phase transitions as a function of a range of values of $U$ and fillings (i) $n_{f}=N_{f}/N=\frac{1}{4}$ and (ii) $n_{f}=\frac{1}{2}$\,($N_d$ is constrained to $N-N_{f}$) of $f-$electrons using the method outlined in the previous section.
 We look at the effect of correlated hopping of $d$-electrons on phase transitions for several values of $t^{\prime} \in [-1,1]$ at a fixed $U$.